What is the Best Keyword Research Tool For You? [Free & Premium]

 I'm going to put you in the camp of the “new” niche site builder if your site or business is making less than $1000 per month.
 Your budget is pretty small and you need functional, not all the bells and whistles.

 I recommend Long Tail Pro if you're in this camp.
-It is the most budget-loving tool on our list but it's a powerhouse of keyword research.
+It is the most budget-loving tool on our list but it's a powerhouse for keyword data.
 You can't do a lot of backlink checking or site auditing type stuff, but there aren't many other tools that help you rank on Google better.

 Keep pumping out content and doing some minor link building like guest posting.
 When your site is making more and your budget is bigger, you can go for bigger tools with more features.